yutinglu0417/Visual-Recognitionusing-Deep-Learning/HW4/README.md

 ## Introduction

 In this homework, we were asked to implement image denoising.
 There are two types of image noise in the dataset: rain and snow.
 For the model requirements, we must use an all-in-one model to denoise images with both types of noise.
-I used PromptIR [1] to complete this assignment.
+I used PromptIR to complete this assignment.
 This model utilizes prompts to achieve all-in-one image denoising.
-In additional experiments, I modified the prompt architecture and the shallow layer structure.
+In additional experiments, I modified the prompt architecture and the shallow layer structure, respectively shown in figure 2, 3.
 In the final results, the Peak Signal-to-Noise Ratio (PSNR) over 30.

 ![Image](https://github.com/user-attachments/assets/f553f666-ef7a-41f5-939f-7d599f90aebd)
 Figure 1. architecture of PromptIR